Rudolf Vrba’s good fortune in having Wetzler as his escape partner was only matched by his good luck finding Alan Bestic as a writing partner.

 Alan Bestic from the book cover of “The Importance of Being Irish.”

-Steeped in humanity, rich in details, Vrba’s memoir is easily one of “best-written” (most readable, most penetrating, most engaging) Holocaust books you can ever find.
+Steeped in humanity, rich in details, Vrba’s memoir, Alan Bestic as his co-writer, is easily one of “best-written” (most readable, most penetrating, most engaging) Holocaust books you can ever find.
 Precious little content can be deemed extraneous.
 While not shirking on the horrors of Auschwitz, it’s leavened by Vrba’s wry, gallows humour.

 Here follows Bestic’s obituary from the Irish Times, published on (Saturday) June 14, 2014.